morgango/honey/README.md

 The project has a number of subdirectories.

 * `bin` - binaries for loading the mappings and data into an ELK environment.
 YMMV.
-* `data` - the raw data and lookup files used to transformL with ogstash and loadinto Elasticsearch
+* `data` - the raw data and lookup files used to transform with Logstash and load into Elasticsearch
 * `load` - the Logstash configuration file.
 You will need to change this for your environment.
 * `map` - the Elasticsearch mappping.
 * `tmp` - a junk directory used for work